ssternklar/ARPG-Test-Game/README.md

 ARPG-Test-Game
 ==============

-This is a game that I made in Unity to test how much I still knew about it.
-It is a basic ARPG.
+This is a game that I made in Unity to test how much I could do when I first learned Unity.